Death of Your Spouse

 • Joint tenancy with right of survivorship property (often bank and financial accounts and sometimes real estate) passes to the surviving joint-tenant free of probate.
 This is sometimes called “tenants-by-the-entirety” for a husband and wife.

 • Financial accounts or other assets often pass automatically to a third party through a Payable on Death (POD) designation.

 • Life insurance, annuities, and retirement benefits usually have a beneficiary designation that controls the distribution of that asset free of probate.

 • Small estates—most provinces allow the surviving widow or beneficiary of a small estate to simply file a form affidavit.
 (Source: Canadian Bar Association)

-If a probate is needed, contact a lawyer who is familiar with probate law.
+If probate is needed, contact a lawyer who is familiar with probate law.
 He or she will guide you through the simplest and most cost-effective way to handle the probate of the estate.

-As a general rule, property you receive by inheritance comes free of income and estate taxes.
+As a general rule, the property you receive by inheritance comes free of income and estate taxes.
 To avoid paying an immediate income tax on retirement funds, be sure to review your options to roll over or receive periodic payments.

-The year your spouse dies, you still receive favorable joint return tax rates and standard deductions.
+The year your spouse dies, you still receive favourable joint return tax rates and standard deductions.
 If a probate is necessary, and the probate estate has enough income, an estate income tax return may have to be filed.
-If not, the income earned after date of death is simply reported by the beneficiaries of the assets.
+If not, the income earned after the date of death is simply reported by the beneficiaries of the assets.

 An estate tax return has to be filed with the CRA if the estate (including probate and non-probate assets) exceeds $600,000.